jpouti/Helsinki-City-Bike-App/README.md

 npm run test:e2e
 ```

-Tests are running against the real database instead of a testing database or testing data, which is definitely usually not the ideal solution.
-However the app nor the tests is mutating any data, so I thought this can be acceptable.
+Tests are running against the development database in the container, therefore the container needs to be running during the tests.

 First command is to test API endpoints, second one for end to end testing.
-The app test coverage is currently very low and new tests would definitely be needed to write, to ensure better quality
-Especially for the e2e testing is currently basically just setted up.

 ##### TODO / Improvements